victronenergy/venus/README.md

 one.
 But in case the repository, for example mk2-dbus or the gui, has had lots of commits out of which you need only one; then you have to take just the patch.

+#### The master rule when deciding against- or for inclusion

+Changes need to be either really small, well tested or very important

 #### The eight golden rules of maintaining maintenance branches